Mike Miller (basketball, born 1980): Memphis Grizzlies (2003–2008)

-He was traded to the Memphis Grizzlies midway through 2002–03 NBA season.
+Miller was traded to the Memphis Grizzlies alongside Ryan Humphrey midway through 2002–03 NBA season for Gordan Giriček and Drew Gooden.
 He was the recipient of the NBA Sixth Man of the Year Award for the 2005–06 season.
 He averaged 13.7 points 5.4 rebounds 2.7 assists while shooting 47% from the field and 41% from three, while playing 30.6 minutes per game.

 On January 3, 2007, Miller made nine three-pointers in a win over the Golden State Warriors, breaking Sam Mack's Grizzlies franchise record of eight in a game set in February 1999.
 The two previous games Miller hit seven threes.
 This made him the first NBA player to hit at least seven three-pointers in three consecutive games since the Dallas Mavericks' George McCloud achieved it in 1996.
 Miller held the Memphis Grizzlies franchise record for most points scored in a single game, with 45 on February 21, 2007, against the Golden State Warriors.
 The record was later broken by Ja Morant in February 2022.
 After the 2006–07 NBA season, Miller was announced as a member of the USA Basketball team.